More glorious short-story mayhem from the best.

 Instead, there is a polite informality, a deft and dry wit in his writing, as if to make the horrors more palatable, the deformities less alien, the grotesqueries a welcome respite from reality.
 A large part of Barker's horror philosophy, if we can call it that, was that horror should subvert our (often wrong) notions of normality and beauty.
-From "Scapegoats," a strangely poetic tale that evokes the zombie-island nightmares of Italian exploitation film (not exactly in this quote, though):
+From "Scapegoats," which evokes the zombie-island nightmares of Italian exploitation film but is laced with an unexpectedly poetic tone:

 And I, losing my life with every second, succumbing to the sea absolutely, couldn't take pleasure in the intimacy I'd longed for.
 Too late for love; the sunlight was already a memory.
 Was it that the world was going out - darkening toward the edges as I died - or that we were now so deep the sun couldn't penetrate so far?
 Panic and terror had left me - my heart seemed not to beat at all.
 A kind of peace was on me.